Let’s start with some nutrition science:

 - Heritage Breed Pork

 With the rise of factors farms and the polluting of our oceans, we need to be consciences of our animal protein sources.
 The healthier and happier the animal, the healthier and happier the meat.
 If you have access to a farmer’s market or farm-to-table restaurants, we suggest you take advantage.
 Save a horse, ride a cowboy sure.
 But also support your local farmers.
 As an added bonus, they’re generally incredibly wonderful people.

 We also use a service called Butcher Box, which delivers 100% grass-fed and grass-finished beef, organic free-range chicken, and heritage breed pork to your doorstep.
 You can tailor the box to fit your needs and it ends up more affordable than the meat we would get from the grocery store.
-You can get 20% off your first order by using this link: _____________.
+You can get some free stuff by using this link: Butcher Box.

 Okay.
 Let’s chat for a second about soy.

 If you scan the media reports on the interwebz, you’re bound to come across scary claims that might lead you to believe EATING SOY WILL KILL YOU!

 Soy will give you breast cancer.